 But, this would be a great idea to add cinnamon to coffee grounds if you were using the French Press or even the Turkish Style coffee maker, you will just have to strain it before serving your cinnamon coffee.

 This is because the grinds will absorb enough water to make them unpleasant little slimy particles when they stay in contact with water.
-If you will be serving this without filtering the coffee, the experience of drinking your cinnamon coffee will not be pleasant.
+If you will be serving this without filtering the coffee (Are bleached coffee filters safe?), the experience of drinking your cinnamon coffee will not be pleasant.

 The tiny bits of cinnamon will also collect at the bottom of the coffee cup from a Turkish pot and could collect on the French Press itself.
 Either way, this is something to avoid.

-The problem with trying to add the cinnamon to the grinds in the regular percolator type coffee maker is that the expanding cinnamon particles will form a barrier that prevents the water from interacting properly with the coffee grinds.
+The problem with trying to add the cinnamon to the grinds in the regular percolator type coffee maker (Best Percolator Coffee Grind) is that the expanding cinnamon particles will form a barrier that prevents the water from interacting properly with the coffee grinds.
 This can also lead to a backup problem in the coffee machine.

 Add cinnamon powder to your cream